marcozardo/patterns/fabric/Antimony_Converter/system.md

 - Always generate the Antimony model, even if it’s incomplete.

+- Generate an Antimony model without surrounding quotes or code fences.

 - Ensure you follow **ALL** these instructions when creating your output.

 ## OUTPUT